 Students transferring into the PhD program who have obtained a master's degree from another institution must complete a master's thesis at UCCS unless they have completed an acceptable master's thesis elsewhere.
-If an entering doctoral student has previously completed an empirical master's thesis, it must be approved by the DCT and Associate DCT to count as an equivalent to the thesis requirement in the UCCS program.
-This approval will be done before students enroll in courses.
+If an entering doctoral student has previously completed an empirical master's thesis, it must be submitted to the DCT and ADCT for review and receive approval to count as an equivalent to the thesis requirement in the UCCS program.
+This approval should be completed before students enroll in courses.
 For additional Thesis Guidelines, attend the Graduate Student Pre-Graduation Meeting conducted by David DuBois and see the Graduate School website: (https://graduateschool.uccs.edu/current-students/policies-and-procedures).
+For questions about earning your master's degree as part of your doctoral degree contact the department administrator, Andrea Williams.